I don’t think many would disagree with this statement: Your website is an essential part of your business and a modern marketing strategy.

 How your navigation menu (or menus) should work

 The structure and organization of information in your website

 Pages you need to create that may not be represented in your navigation

 What will be in your footer

-On each page, you’ll want to think through what information a user will want to learn on that particular page, what their next step should be, and how to move them to that step.
+From here, you’ll want to think through what information a user will want to learn on that particular page, what their next step should be, and how to move them to that step.

-Here you’ll focus on reducing noise, and helping make the next step in the path as clear as possible to the user.
+Here you’ll focus on reducing noise, and help make the next step in the path as clear as possible to the user.
 To decide what to put on each page, ask yourself the following questions:

 How did the user end up on this page?

 Why did they choose to come to this page?

 What information do they need in order to be comfortable taking the next step?